24 Brand New DeFi Statistics (2022)

 However, by December of the following year, Litecoin’s value had plummeted to $31.32.

 Similar peaks and troughs have occurred in the following years.
-In December 2021, Litecoin was estimated to be worth just over $145.
+In July 2022, Litecoin was estimated to be worth just under $50.

 Dogecoin grew at a faster rate than Bitcoin in early 2021 (CoinGecko)